yeoman/yeoman/docs/installation.md

 {% endhighlight %}

 This will immediately install Yeoman and any dependencies it may need such as Node, NPM and Ruby.

+You're also welcome to do a [manual install of Yeoman](https://github.com/yeoman/yeoman/wiki/Manual-Install).

 ###Step 2: Create a new project